ProServicesStorage/bulkCreateCvAzureObject/README.md

 - The script will output a log file in the same directory as the script
 - Need to set the `$planName`, `$commserve`, and `$accessNodes` variables.
 - Domain user credentials should be in format `username@domain`

+### Usage

+1. Create a csv file named `sa_keys.csv` in the same directory as the script
+2. Populate the sa_keys.csv file with the storage account names, associated storage account key, and the service principal to be used for backups of blob.
+The first line should have the column headers which are **StorageAccountName**, **StorageAccountKey**, **servicePrincipal**.
+3. Run the script `./bulkCreateCvAzureObject.ps1`